DavidSpickett/BadgerKernel/design.md

 # Signal Handling

-Note that these "signals" don't work quite the same as you might be used to.
-The wordy way of saying this is these signals "force a thread to run a handler, the next time it would be run".

 A signal is just a number that is stored as a bitmask on the thread.
 So you can only have one pending signal per number, anything else is ignored.

 The scheduler will check the next thread for pending signals.
 Lower signal numbers (lower bits) are handled first.

-Where handling means the next time the thread yields it runs its handler function (if it has one) then returns to the kernel.
+Where handling means the next time the thread would run it runs its handler function (if it has one) then returns to the kernel.
 Meaning that a signal makes a thread skip its turn for normal execution.

+There is only one user signal handler and it gets the signal number as its first argument.
+If you don't have a handler registered, all signals are ignored.

 Getting the thread to execute the handler function is done by:
 * Initialising another register context on its stack